So, what are life estates or life estate deeds?

 • A trust can be set up to allow VA benefits or be adjusted later to qualify for VA benefits.

-Trusts are one of the best tools that we have in our legal toolbox to help clients, and our firm is one of the best at setting them up.
+Trusts are one of the best tools that we have in our legal toolbox to help clients.
+Our firm has over a decade of experience helping families get them properly set up.
 If you are considering a life estate deed, please give us a call first to see if there are better options available for your unique situation.

 As always, if you have any questions or concerns about estate planning or elder law, Medicaid planning, long-term care planning or Veterans benefits, please give us a call at 217-726-9200.
 We’d be more than happy to speak with you!